ATMT-1000 Mechanical & Spatial Relations

 2 Credits

 Capabilities of computer aided design (CAD) systems are covered.
-Students will be required to produce working engineering drawings.
-Instruction in tool path generation, local CNC programming and 2D simulation, including capabilities of computer aided manufacturing (CAM) systems.
+Students are required to produce working engineering drawings.
+Instruction in tool path generation, local Computer Numerical Control (CNC) programming and 2D simulation, including capabilities of computer aided manufacturing (CAM) systems.

 Lecture: 1 hour.
 Laboratory: 2 hours